Eastern Illinois University: History and campus

 Eastern Illinois University was established by the Illinois State Legislature in 1895 as the Eastern Illinois Normal School to "train teachers for the schools of East Central Illinois."
 Throughout its history, the school adapted its name several times to reflect its development into a comprehensive university, becoming Eastern Illinois State Teachers College in 1921 and Eastern Illinois State College in 1947.
 In 1957, the Illinois General Assembly changed the name of the institution to Eastern Illinois University.

 Upon establishment, an initial 40-acre parcel for the campus was acquired in Charleston, Illinois, the seat of Coles County.
 When classes began in 1899 there were 125 students and 18 faculty members; the first campus building was Old Main.
 Built of Indiana limestone and featuring Medieval features like turrets and battlements, Old Main's primary tower has an asymmetrical profile that is featured on the university's marketing and official symbols.

 Eastern's Old Main belongs to a group of central buildings on five university campuses around the state called "Altgeld's castles," which were built in the 1890s at the direction of then-Governor John Peter Altgeld, who advocated for architecture with visual interest.
 Additional architectural points of interest on EIU's campus include the Gothic Revival Booth Library, Pemberton Hall, and Blair Hall; Blair was restored after a fire in 2004.

 The Doudna Fine Arts Center (completed 2008) is a centerpiece of Eastern's campus.
-Designed by internationally-recognized architect Antoine Predock, the 138000 sqft complex features first-class facilities for the music, theatre, and visual arts departments, including numerous studios/workshops/labs, three theater venues, a concert hall and a recital hall.
-The building is adorned with interior and exterior copper facades and multiple-story color-glass interior walls; there are several interior bridges to connect the various wings within the four-story concourse, which itself serves as a multi-use space for the university and the region.
+Designed by architect Antoine Predock, the 138000 sqft complex has facilities for the music, theatre, and visual arts departments, including numerous studios, workshops, and labs; three theater venues; a concert hall; and a recital hall.
+The building has interior and exterior copper facades and multiple-story color-glass interior walls.
+It also has several interior bridges to connect the various wings within the four-story concourse which itself serves as a multi-use space for the university and the region.